deadlyvipers/dojo_rules/introduction.md

 My name is Artem
+HTML & CSS
-I like all of I've done so far :)
+I like all of I've done so far indeed :)